druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Use generative AI when you need [infinite indefatigable interns](https://www.wired.com/story/artificial-intelligence-labor/) (even if they are stoner interns).
 Use it especially for language tasks, for generating a first draft of anything creative, ideating, editing and proofreading.

+- Use generative AI for looking up, summarizing, and explaining texts that you have or that many reliable people have posted online.

-- Danger lurks if you ask it to follow a process, or algorithm, or chain of logic that requires more than a couple of steps.
+- Danger lurks if you ask it to follow a process, or algorithm, or chain of logic on its own that requires more than a couple of steps.
 If it's a task that would benefit from writing a program, use the [code interpreter](https://www.zdnet.com/article/how-to-use-chatgpt-to-write-code/) or [advanced data analysis](https://www.zdnet.com/article/how-to-use-chatgpt-to-make-charts-and-tables-with-advanced-data-analysis/) functionality.

 - Improve ChatGPT's reasoning and reduce hallucinations by using [advanced prompting patterns](https://druce.ai/2024/01/prompting) like reflection (prompt ChatGPT to explain or criticize its own thought process and improve it) and chain-of-thought (give it a thought process to follow).
 Use prompt helpers from the [GPT Store](https://gptstore.ai/gpts?q=prompt) to create and improve prompts.
 However, better prompts only go so far.
 Test your prompts systematically.
 If small variations change results dramatically during validation, beware.
 It will only get worse on unseen inputs in production.

 - Read [Ethan Mollick](https://www.oneusefulthing.org/p/centaurs-and-cyborgs-on-the-jagged).
 There is a 'jagged frontier' where ChatGPT performs superbly at some tasks but shockingly poorly at seemingly similar tasks that slightly exceed its grasp.
 Lose track of where you stand on the 'jagged frontier' at your peril.

 - Use ChatGPT as a super hard-working, quick, but not-very-bright assistant who needs specific and detailed instructions, and sometimes might still go off the rails.
 Supervise it closely, and give it foolproof tools like the code interpreter for tasks that fall outside its reach.
 Trust nothing, and verify everything.

+- Of course, review anything generated with ChatGPT closely.
+Don't be the person who pastes ['as a large language model'](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&as_ylo=2023&q=%22I%20am%20an%20AI%20language%20model%22+-chatgpt+-llm&btnG=) or ['regenerate response'](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&as_ylo=2023&q=%22regenerate+response%22+-chatgpt+-llm&btnG=) in e.g. client-facing materials. (used to be more of these in Google but publications have cleaned them up!)

 This is the most important chart on applying AI in your daily work: